 Thunderstorms.
 Me and the cat.
 We both cower, but I haven’t crawled under the bed.
 Yet.

 Skype calls.
 The more I prepare for them, the greater my angst.
 What if I say something I didn’t mean to say?
-Where is the do-over button?
+Where is the editing button?

 When someone—okay, my spouse—starts the movie after the opening credits.
 It spoils the movie for me if I don’t see everything from the beginning to the end.